Word Meanings - GOPHER - Book Publishers vocabulary database

 Comprising structural characters which are separated in more specialized forms; synthetic; as, a generalized type. - NORTHERN

 1. Of or pertaining to the north; being in the north, or nearer to that point than to the east or west.
 2. In a direction toward the north; as, to steer a northern course; coming from the north; as, a northern wind.
 Northern diver.
-See Loon. -- - GENERALIZABLE
+See Loon. -- - NORTHMAN

 See GENUS - FAMILY